Gurge44/EndlessHostRoles/README.md

 - Medusa: Can only clean bodies if their kill cooldown is up
 - Wraith: Setting whether it can vent normally when invis is on cooldown; Invis Cooldown is visualized next to the role name
 - Poisoner: Kill Cooldown is reset when the poisoned target dies
-- Glitch is now The Glitch from TOU-R, it was completely rewritten and I worked really hard on it
+- Glitch is now The Glitch from TOU-R, it was completely rewritten, and I worked really hard on it
 - Provocateur: No longer suicides after selecting a target
 - Pursuer: Target doesn't die when trying to use their kill button, they'll just have their kill cooldown reset

 ### To see the full list of unique roles and their descriptions, visit our website: [EHR](https://sites.google.com/view/ehr-au)

 ## Note:

-- You can use parts of the code in here, but if you do, you'll have to credit me (Gurge44) or the mod by mentioning its name (EHR) and providing a link to this github page.
+- You can use parts of the code in here, but if you do, you'll have to credit me (Gurge44) or the mod by mentioning its name (EHR) and providing a link to this GitHub page.
 (Or leaving the in-game credits as they are is also fine!)
 - To play the mod, use the given dll in the release section.

 <br>